Updated April 2026

 Add-ons & Cover Level

-Each additional cover - rent default, landlord contents, higher meth limits - adds to the premium.
-A basic landlord add-on might be $300 - $500/yr extra, while a comprehensive package with all options could add $800+/yr on top of standard building insurance.
+Each additional cover module - rent default, landlord contents, higher liability limits - adds to the overall premium.
+A basic landlord add-on might be $200-$500/yr extra, while a comprehensive standalone package could cost $1,500+ per year.

 Landlord Insurance Cost Guide 2026

-Indicative annual premiums for a standard 3-bedroom rental property in New Zealand.
+Indicative annual premiums for a standard 3-bedroom rental property in Australia.

 Highest risk